 If for instance you try and confront your fears head-on too early, then the shock of the confrontation may do you more harm than good.

-Your mind is an emotional web of thoughts that becomes quite irrational when confronted with things that it just doesn’t understand.
-Therefore, in order to avoid this pitfall, make sure to build enough supporting references, tools, resources, skills and knowledge that will help you to better manage your fears before you take the plunge and confront them head-on.
+Your mind is an emotional web of thoughts that become quite irrational when confronted with things that it just doesn’t understand.
+Therefore, in order to avoid this pitfall, make sure to build enough supporting references, tools, resources, skills, and knowledge that will help you to better manage your fears before you take the plunge and confront them head-on.

 No matter what you choose to do, sooner or later you will have to confront your fears.
 However, please be careful not to fall into the habit of procrastination.